Mikoyan MiG-29: Yugoslavia and Serbia

 Yugoslavia was the first European country outside the Soviet Union to operate the MiG-29.
-The country received 14 MiG-29Bs and two MiG-29UBs from the USSR in 1987 and 1988.
+The country received 14 MiG-29 9.12As and two MiG-29UBs from the USSR in 1987 and 1988.
 The MiG-29s were put into service with the 127th Fighter Aviation Squadron, based at Batajnica Air Base, north of Belgrade, Serbia.

 Yugoslav MiG-29s saw little combat during the breakup of Yugoslavia, and were used primarily for ground attacks.
 Several Antonov An-2 aircraft used by Croatia were destroyed on the ground at Čepin airfield near Osijek, Croatia in 1991 by a Yugoslav MiG-29, with no MiG-29 losses.
-At least two MiG-29s carried out an air strike on Banski Dvori, the official residence of the Croatian Government, on 7 October 1991.
+At least two MiG-29s carried out an airstrike on Banski Dvori, the official residence of the Croatian Government, on 7 October 1991.

 The MiG-29s continued their service in the subsequent Federal Republic of Yugoslavia.
 Because of the United Nations arms embargo against the country, the condition of the MiG-29s worsened as aircraft were not maintained according to rules and general overhaul scheduled for 1996 and 1997 was not conducted.

-Six MiG-29s were shot down during the NATO intervention in the Kosovo War, three by USAF F-15s, one by a USAF F-16, and one by a Royal Netherlands Air Force F-16.
+Six MiG-29s were shot down during the NATO intervention in the Kosovo War, four by USAF F-15s, one by a USAF F-16, and one by a Royal Netherlands Air Force F-16.
 However, one aircraft, according to its pilot, was hit by friendly fire from the ground.
 Another four were destroyed on the ground.
 One Argentine source claims that a MiG-29 shot down an F-16 on 26 March 1999, but this kill is disputed, as the F-16C in question was said to have crashed in the US that same day.